 ‘Learn it in all twelve keys!’ is common refrain in jazz education which often makes it sound like a student should learn a tune or a melodic pattern or a voicing in all twelve keys at one sitting.
 While this can be valuable, it is also important to relate such concepts to the context of a tune.
 With this thought in mind, I have found a number of tunes in The Real Book (Volume 1, sixth edition, published by Hal Leonard) that use the major ii-V-I progression in at least three keys and so are good exercises in constructing voicings for the progression in those keys.
 I have come up with a tune list that allows one to learn major ii-V-I progressions in all twelve keys through learning a series of six tunes.
 You can assemble your own list of six tunes through making various combinations of tunes that I have outlined below.
 The only tune one has to learn to complete this series is the Miles Davis and Eddie Vinson’s Tune Up; other than that, one can assemble the list according to one’s preferences.
 There are tune options that follow more of a modern jazz/bop direction (which may be more of interest to players interested in instrumental performance) and others that follow more of a ‘standard tune’ direction (which may be more of interest to those interested in singing and vocal accompanying.)

 Learn one tune each from Group 1 and Group 2 (starting with either group).
-These groups include the keys that pianists usually learn first, as they have more straightforward fingering (i.e., RH starts on the thumb, etc.) Once you have learned these two tunes and the six keys through which they move, you can learn one pair of tunes in Group 3 (by choosing one from each of the pairs listed) and one pair in Group 4 (by choosing one of the three pairs listed.)
+These groups include the keys that pianists usually learn first, as they have more straightforward fingering (i.e., RH starts on the thumb, etc.) Once you have learned these two tunes and the six keys through which they move, you can learn one of the pairs of tunes in Group 3 and one of the pairs in Group 4.
 The tunes in these later groups begin in the more basic keys introduced by the first two groups and modulate into keys with more challenging fingerings and ‘keyboard topography’.
 When you finish the group of six tunes, you will have learned the major ii-V-I progression in all twelve keys.

-Group 1 – keys of G, F, Eb (keys shown in exercise) – choose one of three tunes: Ornithology, How High the Moon, or Laura (not in Real Book Volume One)
+Group 1 – keys of G, F, Eb (keys shown in exercise) – choose one of three tunes: Laura (not in Real Book Volume One), Ornithology or How High the Moon

 Group 2 – keys of D, C, Bb – one tune – learn Tune Up